VISION FOR CAPE TOWN

 Why Reach Cape Town

-Sea Point is one of Cape Town's most affluent and densely populated suburbs along the Atlantic Seaboard.
-It draws a cosmopolitan mix of young professionals, families, retirees, and tourists, contributing to a vibrant but spiritually disconnected atmosphere.
-For all its energy and appeal, the gospel has very little presence here.
+We are specifically focused on Sea Point, one of Cape Town's most affluent and densely populated suburbs along the Atlantic Seaboard.
+Sea Point draws a cosmopolitan mix of young professionals, families, retirees, and international visitors.
+For all its energy and appeal, the gospel of Jesus Christ has very little presence here.

-The vast majority of people living on the Atlantic Seaboard have no meaningful connection to a church family.
-Those who have encountered organized religion often carry deep mistrust.
-Across Africa, false "prophets" have exploited vulnerable people for financial gain, selling God's favor to those who can least afford it.
-That predatory legacy has left a bitter taste, and many wealthy residents of Sea Point assume that church is simply not for people like them.
+The vast majority of people living on the Atlantic Seaboard of Cape Town have no meaningful connection to a church family.
+Those who have encountered organized religion often carry deep mistrust — and with good reason.
+Across South Africa, false "prophets" and prosperity gospel preachers have exploited vulnerable people for financial gain, selling God's favor to those who can least afford it.
+That predatory legacy has left a bitter taste, and many residents of Sea Point — successful, independent, and worldly-wise — assume that church is simply not for people like them.

-Sea Point is also well known for its large Jewish population, as well as a diverse mix of expatriates and international residents — a community shaped by many different worldviews, but united by one common thread: a life full enough that God rarely enters the picture.
+Sea Point is also home to one of the largest Jewish populations in Africa, alongside a diverse mix of expatriates and international residents.
+It is a community shaped by many different worldviews, united by one common thread: a life full enough that God rarely enters the picture.

-The churches that do exist in the area are largely charismatic, theologically unsound, or disconnected from the real lives of the people around them.
-The result is a spiritually underserved community of tens of thousands of people — successful, sophisticated, and searching — who have never truly encountered the biblical gospel of Jesus Christ.
+The churches that do exist in the area are largely charismatic, theologically unsound, or genuinely disconnected from the lives of ordinary people.
+The result is a spiritually underserved community of tens of thousands — sophisticated, searching, and largely unreached — who have never truly encountered the biblical gospel of Jesus Christ.

 Our Goal

-Our goal has never been to build a program.
-It's to see people know Jesus, grow closer to Jesus, and go reach others in His name.
-We believe God considers the Sea Point neighborhood a mission field — and we are here because He sent us.
+Our goal has never been to build a ministry program or a platform.
+It is to see people know Jesus, grow closer to Jesus, and go reach others in His name.
+We believe God considers the Sea Point neighborhood of Cape Town, South Africa a mission field — and He has sent us here to be a part of what He is doing.

 Our Approach

-We're in Sea Point to build relationships — and through those relationships, to point people to Jesus.
+We are in Sea Point to build genuine relationships — and through those relationships, to point people to Jesus Christ.
+This is not a short-term project.
+We are here for the long-term.

 Practically, this looks like:

-• Relational evangelism — meeting people where they are, in the rhythms of everyday life along the promenade, in coffee shops, and in the workplace
+• Relational evangelism — meeting people where they are, in the daily rhythms of life along the promenade, in coffee shops, and in the workplace.

-• Innovative small groups — Bible studies designed to engage and build relationships
+• Innovative small groups — Bible studies designed to engage honest questions and build meaningful community.

 The Real Obstacles